Skip to content

 Extending the client

-1. Define the frame in nb_protocol.py:
+1. Add a builder in nb_protocol.py:

-def build_read_battery() -> bytes:
+def build_read_battery(gen: str = "gen2") -> bytes:

 """Read battery percentage from DIS board."""

-return build_frame(BOARD_DIS, CMD_READ, 0xB5, bytes([0x02]))
+return build_frame(BOARD_DIS, CMD_READ, 0xB5, bytes([0x02]), gen=gen)

-1. Add the command handler in segway_ble_client.py:
+2. Add the handler in segway_ble_client.py:

-async def cmd_read_battery(transport, crypto):
+async def cmd_read_battery(transport, crypto) -> int:

 frame = build_read_battery()

-await transport.send(encrypted)
+await transport.send(crypto.encrypt(frame))

-resp_plain, rc = crypto.decrypt(resp_enc)
+resp_plain, rc = crypto.decrypt(await transport.recv())

 resp = parse_frame(resp_plain)